Skip to main content

 Does Ring work with Google Home?

-Ring has limited Google Home support — you can view live feeds through Google Home, but Ring's Alexa-specific features (routines, rich notifications on Echo Show) don't work in Google's ecosystem.
+No — Ring has limited Google Home support.
+You can view live feeds through Google Home, but Ring's Alexa-specific features (routines, rich notifications on Echo Show) don't work in Google's ecosystem.
 If your home is Google-centric, buy Nest.

 Does Nest Doorbell work with Alexa?

-Google Nest Doorbell has basic Alexa compatibility (view live feed via Echo Show) but lacks deep Alexa integration.
-Ring's native Alexa routines and Guard integration aren't available on Nest.
+Only basic live-view — Nest lacks deep Alexa integration.
+You can view a live feed via Echo Show, but Ring's native Alexa routines and Guard integration aren't available on Nest.

 Which doorbell works without a subscription?

+Both work without subscriptions for basic features.
 Ring provides free real-time motion alerts and live view without Ring Protect.
 Nest provides a free 3-hour event history.
-For basic doorbell functionality, both work without a subscription — but you'll miss recorded video history on Ring and longer cloud storage on Nest.
+For basic doorbell functionality, both work — but you'll miss recorded video history on Ring and longer cloud storage on Nest.

 Does Ring require existing doorbell wiring?

-No. Ring Battery Doorbell Plus installs without existing wiring — it runs on a removable rechargeable battery.
-You can optionally connect to existing 8–24V AC wiring to enable continuous trickle charging.
-Nest Doorbell Wired requires existing wiring.
+No — Ring Battery Doorbell Plus runs on a removable rechargeable battery.
+You can optionally connect to existing 8–24V AC wiring to enable continuous trickle charging, but it is not required.
+Nest Doorbell Wired, by contrast, requires existing wiring.

 Is Ring or Nest better for packages?